15 Best Barcelona Neighborhoods to Stay In (2023)

 And if you’re in for some divine intervention, the Cathedral of Santa Eulalia is a must-visit.
 Oh, and don’t forget the hidden Ancient Synagogue of Barcelona, it’s a quiet testament to the city’s Jewish history.

 However, it’s worth keeping in mind that, with all these sights, come all those tourists.
-It can definitely get busy around here, so it’s worth looking for accommodation that is in one of the quieter streets of the Gothic Quarter.
+It can definitely get busy around here, so it’s worth looking for accommodation that’s in one of the quieter streets of the Gothic Quarter.

 3. Gràcia

 If you ever wanted to feel what it’s like to be a local in Barcelona, then Gràcia is your spot.
-Located just a tad bit away from the core city center, Gràcia maintains a unique vibe, blending the best of tradition with a dash of modernity.
+Located just a tad bit away from the core city center, popping through Gràcia is always one of my top travel tips for Barcelona given how well this barrio has managed to maintain its unique vibe, blending the best of tradition with a dash of modernity.

 For starters, let’s talk about its annual festival.
 If you time your visit right, you’re in for a whirlwind of culture, color, and excitement.
 And trust me, you wouldn’t want to miss it!